 Samples

 In the current study, we used the latest wave of the PISA study, PISA 2012.
-PISA 2012 contained responses from 485, 490 15-year olds students from 68 countries, states, and provinces all over the world.
+PISA 2012 contained responses from 485, 490 15-year olds students from 68 countries and regions all over the world.
 Among all participants, 50.5% were female.

-In PISA 2012, there is a wide variety of sample sizes, ranging from 293 for Liechtenstein to 33806 for Mexico, and in order to avoid imbalance of the influence on the results by countries with different numbers of participants, we decided to sample randomly 500 people from each country/state/province for the analyses.
+In PISA 2012, there is a wide variety of sample sizes, ranging from 293 for Liechtenstein to 33806 for Mexico, and in order to avoid the imbalanced influence of different sample sizes on the results, we decided to sample randomly 500 people from each country/region for the analyses.
 Therefore, Liechtenstein, with a total sample size smaller than 500, was excluded from the analyses.

 Grouping

-As discussed in the Introduction, we did not conduct the analyses using individual countries, which we believed would overstate the differences between countries, especially when those countries are geographically proximal and/or influenced by the same culture (e.g., Confucianism; Islam), or politics/ideology (e.g., communism).
-Therefore, we categorized the 67 countries/regions into 9 major groups.
+As discussed in the Introduction, we did not conduct the analyses using individual countries, which we believed would probably overstate the sometimes trivial differences between countries, especially when those countries are geographically proximal, influenced by the same culture (e.g., Confucianism; Islam), and/or ideology (e.g., communism).
+Therefore, we categorized the 67 countries/regions into 9 major cultural groups.

-The framework of the groups derived from Saucier et al. (2015), where the authors grouped 35 countries into 9 groups based on region.
-It’s intuitive and true that most of the time, countries close to each other tend to have similar cultural background, politics, and economy conditions.
+The categorization of the groups majorly derived from Saucier et al. (2015), where the authors grouped 35 countries into 9 groups based on locations.
+Their grouping seems reasonable also from the cultural, political, or economic perspective, and we believe that it’s because most of the time, countries close to each other tend to have similar cultural background, politics, and economy conditions.

-However, PISA 2012 had 32 more countries/regions than in Saucier et al. (2015), and by looking at theses countries/states/provinces, we felt that region alone was not enough for obtaining the most representatively distinctive groups for the current study involving education conditions and personality traits.
-A good example of this would be North and South Korea, although the former is not in PISA 2012, the Korean Peninsula is for sure not the only region in the world where such differences exist.
+However, PISA 2012 had 32 more countries/regions than in Saucier et al. (2015), and by looking at theses individual countries and regions, we felt that geographical proximity alone was not enough for obtaining the most representatively distinctive groups for the current study involving education conditions and personality traits.
+A good example of this would be North and South Korea, although the former didn’t participate in PISA 2012.
+The two countries are next to each other, but have drastically dissimilar conditions in almost every ways.
+The Korean Peninsula is for sure not the only part in the world where such differences exist.
 As a result, we decided to take into consideration the influence of culture, politics, and economy conditions, above and beyond region.
-Exactly which country or province/state belongs to which group can be found in Table 1, according to which, most countries fell in the same group with nearby countries, and these countries also tend to have similar cultural backgrounds, economy conditions, and politics.
-We came up with two new groups missing from Saucier et al. (2015), one is a group containing Middle East countries, and the other with only the Nordic countries.
-When there was a big difference in culture, politics, or economy conditions among countries in the same region, we went with non-geographic factors.
-For example, Estonia, Latvia, and Lithuania are all Norther European countries, but considering from both the political and economic perspectives, we figured it more appropriate to put them in different groups from the Nordic countries, Ireland, and UK, all of which are also located in Northern Europe.
+Exactly which country or region belongs to which group can be found in Table 1, according to which, not surprisingly, most countries fell in the same group with nearby countries, with similar cultural backgrounds, economy conditions, and politics.
+We came up with two new groups missing from Saucier et al. (2015), one is a group containing Middle East countries, and the other including only the Nordic countries.
+Also, when there was a big difference in culture, politics, or economy conditions among countries in the same region, we went with non-geographic factors.
+For example, Estonia, Latvia, and Lithuania are all Norther European countries, but considering from both the political and economic perspectives, we figured it more appropriate to put them in different groups from the five Nordic countries, UK, and Ireland, all of which are also located in Northern Europe (UNSTATS).
 Therefore, these three former USSR countries ended up in the group containing other former communist countries, such as Russia, Poland, and Czech.
 Kazakhstan, as a former USSR country and the only Central Asian country in PSIA 2012, was also assigned to this group.
-Ireland and UK went to the “More developed European countries” group, where one can also find other well-developed Western European countries, including France, Germany, and Netherlands.
+Ireland and UK were put under the “Western Europe” category, where one can also find other well-developed Western European countries, including France, Germany, and Netherlands.
 Nordic countries, due to their geographic proximity, and unique Nordic capitalism, became an individual group themselves.

 Measures